ossf/scorecard-monitor/README.md

 If you want to mix the report in markdown format with other content, then you can use `report-tags-enabled=true` then report file will use the tags to add/update the report summary without affecting what is before or after the tagged section.

-This is very useful for static websites, here is [an example using docusaurus](https://github.com/onebeyond/maintainers/blob/main/docs/reporting/scorecard.md).
+This is very useful for static websites, here is [an example using docusaurus][onebeyond-report].

 ### Custom tags